astraios/salt-master/README.md

 ### Expose ports

-If you want your `salt-master` container to be reachable from outside, you'll have to expose ports `4505` and `4506` which are the `salt-master` default ports
+If you want your `salt-master` container to be reachable from outside, you will have to expose ports `4505` and `4506` which are the `salt-master` default ports.

 ### Run salt-master